YummySalamy/jewerly-shop-landing/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for personal and commercial purposes.
+This project is developed by Sebastián Escobar.
+The code can be inspected and modified for personal use and educational purposes.
+However, it is not free for commercial use.
+If you wish to use this project for commercial purposes, please contact me to discuss licensing options.